Ohio National Guard Hosts Serbian Firefighters in Collaborative Exchange

-Chris Wysong, chief of Wayne Township Fire Deptartment, gives a tour Aug.
-22 to a delegation of four firefighters from the Serbian Volunteer Fire Department.
-The delegation spent time with both professional and volunteer fire departments to observe operations, share best practices, and foster international relationships.
-(U.S. Air National Guard photo by Shane Hughes)
+A delegation of four professional and volunteer firefighters from the Serbian Volunteer Fire Department concluded a four-day visit to the local area Thursday, spending time with both professional and volunteer fire departments to observe operations, share best practices, and foster international relationships.

+The exchange, which began in 2018, is part of the Ohio National Guard’s State Partnership Program and aims to assist Serbian volunteer departments in building their capabilities and advancing their training.

+The firefighters participated in hands-on training sessions alongside firefighters from the 178th Wing.
+This included specialized flashover training, rope climbing, vehicle extractions and simulations using rescue tools not typically available in Serbia.
+The visit included a tour of the 178th Wing, where they learned how a military fire department operates; the Cincinnati Fire Department, where they learned how a professional fire department in a large city operates; the Wayne Township Volunteer Fire Department, where they learned how a volunteer fire department operates; and concluded with the Hillsboro Fire Department, where they learned how a township fire department operates.

 |Date Taken: